whadziewicz/algoliasearch-magento-2/README.md

 Installation
 ------------

-The easiest way to install the extension is to use [Composer](https://getcomposer.org/).
+The easiest way to install the extension is to use [Composer](https://getcomposer.org/) and follow the [getting started](https://community.algolia.com/magento/doc/m2/getting-started/)

 Run the following commands: